A hundred thousand welcomes to my website! Ceud Mile Failte as my father would have said..

 Here I have added to my playlist our arrangement of the song, with lyrics by Grace Jones and Barry Reynolds that tell a dark seductive story.
 Thanks to the amazing Nils Solberg who produced it and is also the guitarist and percussionist.
 The wonderful violinist is of course Richard Jones and Steve Thompson’s bass is just as ominous as it should be…

-I am so delighted and fortunate to have hooked up with wondrous guitarist Nils Solberg (have a listen to him on Brian Ferry’s album As Time Goes By or Clare Teal’s Orsino’s Songs).
+I am fortunate to have hooked up with guitarist Nils Solberg (have a listen to him on Bryan Ferry’s album As Time Goes By or Clare Teal’s Orsino’s Songs).
 We have recorded some tunes and are off to Ireland in October to play at the Waterford Imagine Festival.
 Have posted our recording of Nuages here – complete with Nils’s poignant intro/outro homage to Django.
 Steve Thompson is our solid bass man and Richard Jones as always plays a lovely lyrical violin.
 Our version includes the English translation by the talented and tragic linguist and singer Susannah McCorkle – a woman who has haunted me for years.
 Her version of Agua de Marco is utterly compelling.

 Nils Solberg and bass player Steve Thompson